Rutgers logo

 Hiring Units at Rutgers vary significantly in size and composition, and disciplines confront distinct issues related to recruitment and hiring.
 Nevertheless, there are general approaches and best practices that can be adapted to any Hiring Unit.
 These include:

-- Developing a vision statement in accordance with academic priorities (research, instructional) and planning hires in the context of that vision.
-Units should meet at least once annually to discuss hiring priorities with a view to recent or known upcoming retirements, resignations, and new directions or subfields in the discipline or field.
+• Creating hiring plans that highlight the University’s commitments to academic excellence.
+They should meet at least once annually as a department or unit to discuss hiring priorities with a view to recent or known upcoming retirements, resignations, and new directions or subfields in the discipline or field.

-- Conducting broad searches to attract a robust and diverse pool of qualified applicants.
+• Conducting broad searches to attract a robust pool of qualified applicants.

 Before beginning the hiring process, Hiring Units should consult with their Chair and/or Dean, as well as UHR, about any requirements, policies, procedures, and practices that regulate the hiring process.